-A lawyer’s signature on a document filed in the USPTO is a solemn act.
-It represents his word, his certification, and his promise.
-By signing a document for filing in the USPTO, the attorney certifies the truthfulness of its contents.
-The signature also represents that, to the best of the signor’s knowledge, formed after a reasonable inquiry, the paper is not being presented for an improper purpose; the claims and other legal contentions are warranted by law; the allegations of fact have evidentiary support; and the denials of factual contentions are warranted based on the evidence.
+A lawyer’s signature on a document filed in the USPTO represents that, to the best of the signor’s knowledge, formed after a reasonable inquiry, the paper is not being presented for an improper purpose; the claims and other legal contentions are warranted by law; the allegations of fact have evidentiary support; and the denials of factual contentions are warranted based on the evidence.
 See 37 C.F.R.
 Section 10.18 (pre-May 3, 2013) and 37 C.F.R.
 Section 11.18 (post-May 3, 2013)

 Section 11.18(a) of the current USPTO regulations confirms that “all documents filed in the Office in patent, trademark, and other non-patent matters” by a practitioner “must bear a signature, personally signed or inserted by such practitioner . . . .”
 The Office of Enrollment and Discipline likewise confirms that: (1) There is no circumstance under which a secretary, paralegal, legal assistant, or the like (i.e., a non-practitioner), may sign a practitioner’s name to any document filed in the USPTO; and (2) A practitioner may not authorize a non-practitioner to sign the practitioner’s name on a document to be filed in the USPTO.

-USPTO sealViolations of these certifications may jeopardize clients’ intellectual property rights.
-Furthermore, such violations may subject the practitioner to professional discipline.
+OED claims that violations of these certifications may jeopardize clients’ intellectual property rights and can subject the practitioner to professional discipline.
 Indeed, as we previously discussed (click here), allowing a non-practitioner to “ghost sign” your name on papers filed with the USPTO can result in discipline.

 For example, Tracy Druce, a former named partner of a large IP boutique firm, was disciplined for routinely allowing a non-attorney assistant to sign his name on documents filed with the Office.
 In re Druce, No. D2014-13 (USPTO Dir.
 Sept.
 5, 2014).